-Strengthening community wellbeing and resilience intersect to not only improve the safety of individuals and the broader community, but to also improve mental and physical health.
-Resilient communities are able to overcome challenges and reduce the risks of harmful and unsafe behaviours to enjoy good wellbeing.
+Resilient communities are able to overcome challenges and setbacks, and reduce the risks of harmful and unsafe behaviours to enjoy good wellbeing.
 But resilience is not something communities can achieve on their own.
-It requires working together through formal and informal networks and supports, and reaching out to the most vulnerable in our community who are at most risk of isolation, unsafe behaviours and poor health and wellbeing.
+It requires us to work together through formal and informal networks and supports, and reaching out to the most vulnerable in our neighbourhoods.